stephansturges/Tator/readme.md

 - **Model switcher** – activate new CLIP + regression pairs without restarting the server; metadata keeps backbone/labelmap in sync.
 - **Predictor budget control** – dial the number of warm SAM predictors (1–3) and monitor their RAM usage so the UI can stay snappy on machines with more headroom.
 - **One-click SAM bbox tweak** – press `X` while a bbox is selected to resubmit it through SAM (and CLIP if enabled) for a quick cleanup; double-tap `X` to fan the tweak out to the entire class.
+- **Qwen 2.5 prompts** – zero-shot prompts spawn new boxes for the currently selected class; choose raw bounding boxes, have Qwen place clicks for SAM, or let it emit bounding boxes that immediately flow through SAM for cleanup.
+Prompt templates are editable in the dedicated Qwen Config tab so you can tailor instructions per project.
 - **Live request queue** – a small corner overlay lists every in-flight SAM preload/activation/tweak so you always know what the backend is working on.
 - **Prometheus metrics** – enable `/metrics` via `.env` for operational visibility.